radhika-pimple/Meta_Ad_Campaign_Performance_DB_PowerBI/README.md

 Reporting period I analyzed: **07 May 2025 to 06 Aug 2025**.

 I picked this dataset over the more common flat "one row per ad" files on Kaggle on purpose.
-With 4 separate tables, I had to actually model the relationships in Power BI instead of dropping one CSV into a chart.
-That's closer to what I'd get handed in an actual analyst role.
+With 4 separate tables, I modelled the relationships in Power BI instead of dropping one CSV into a chart.

 ## Tools I used

-- **Power BI Desktop** for data modeling, DAX measures, and the report itself
+- **Power BI Desktop** for data modeling, DAX measures, and the DB itself
 - **Power Query** for cleaning and shaping the raw CSVs before loading them in

 ## Data model